hyes92121/ml-tutorial/pytorch/readme.md

 ### Autograd

-**torch.Auotgrad** is a package that provides functions implementing differentiation for scalar outputs.
+**torch.Autograd** is a package that provides functions implementing differentiation for scalar outputs.

 For example:
 * Create a tensor and set `requires_grad=True` to track the computation with it.